 The more baked beans you have, the longer they will take to thaw, but it’s always a slow process.

-The method that takes the most time, but the least effort is simply to put them in the fridge overnight.
+The method that takes the most time but the least effort is to put them in the fridge overnight.
 Smaller amounts might not take that long, but if you’re defrosting a large container, you’ll need at least eight hours.

-With both the microwave and stovetop method, the beans may need some extra water if they dry out while heating.
+With both the microwave and stovetop methods, the beans may need some extra water if they dry out while heating.
 With these methods, you should also cook and eat them immediately after thawing.

 When Should I Freeze My Baked Beans?

 You should freeze your baked beans if you have opened a can and don’t want to finish them within a few days.

 An opened container of baked beans will last approximately 3-5 days in the refrigerator.
 If they come in a jar, you can simply close the jar and put it in the fridge.
 However, if they are canned, you should transfer them to a sealed container, as the can does not seal, and it can give the beans a horribly metallic taste.